chanzuckerberg/idetik/packages/react/README.md

 This ensures your React components use the latest version of the core package.

 ## Component Development Guidelines

+Pure TypeScript code (has no react dependencies) should go in the `lib/` directory.

 ### File Structure
 Each component should have its own directory with the following structure: